juju/docs/src/en/juju-concepts.md

 Some of the above application units show unused interfaces.
 It is the overall purpose of the installation which will dictate what interfaces get used.
 Some relation types are required by the main charm ('wordpress' here) while some relation types are optional.
+A charm's entry in the Charm Store (e.g.
-A charm's `metadata.yaml` file will expose such details.
+[wordpress][charm-store-wordpress]) will expose such details.

 See [Managing relations][charms-relations] for more details on relations.

 ## Client